mjc-school/MJC-School/stage #4/module #2. REST API Advanced/rest_api_advanced.md

    * Created, Modified – have ISO 8601 format [wiki: ISO_8601](https://en.wikipedia.org/wiki/ISO_8601).
 Example: 2018-08-29T06:12:15.156.
 More discussion here: [stackoverflow: how to get iso 8601](https://stackoverflow.com/questions/3914404/how-to-get-current-moment-in-iso-8601-format-with-date-hour-and-minute).

 2. The system should expose REST APIs to perform the following operations:
-   * CUD operations ([what is CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)) for News and Comment.
+   * CRUD operations ([what is CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)) for News and Comment.
 If new tags and authors are passed during creation/modification – they should be created in the DB.
 For update operation – update only fields, that pass in request, others should not be updated.
 Batch insert is out of scope.
    * Get News:
      * get all
      * by Id